 For students worried about the ethical implications of making purchases on Amazon, Hive is a great alternative for books.
 It sells books from independent bookshops around the UK and gives a percentage of the profits back to them.

 Best for: Price comparison

-Similar to Camelcamelcamel, Idealo is a price comparison website for anything from smartphones to flights.
+Similar to Camelcamelcamel, Idealo is a price comparison website for anything from smartphones to cheap flights.
 A great research tool for bigger purchases.

 Best for: Academic journals

 A go-to for back-issues and current issues of academic journals, books and other primary sources for your essay needs!